GENERAL TERMS AND CONDITIONS FOR ONLINE ADVERTISING

-4.1 The Advertiser hereby grants vi and the affiliates of vi for the purposes of this contract and limited to the contractual term agreed in the respective Individual Contract, the non-exclusive, worldwide right to integrate the Ad Media into the agreed Ad Space, to present and publish it there and to make it accessible and transmit it to the general public and closed user groups via fixed and mobile communications networks in places and at times of their choice for the purpose of simultaneous or successive use – also readily retrievable – and to reproduce the Ad Media for the above purposes.
+4.1 The Advertiser hereby grants vi and the Affiliates of vi the non-exclusive, worldwide right to integrate the Ad Media into the Ad Space, to present and publish it there and to make it accessible and transmit it to the general public and closed user groups via fixed and mobile communications networks in places and at times of their choice for the purpose of simultaneous or successive use and to reproduce the Ad Media for the above purposes.

 4.2 The above grant of rights also refers, in particular, to existing copyrights and ancillary copyrights applicable to the Ad Media, privilege as to one’s own image, rights to bear names and titles, trademark rights and other identification rights.

-5.1 vi shall be entitled to either wholly or partly reject and remove (either temporarily or permanently) Ad Media that contains illegal content or any other content that infringes vi’s Advertising Code of Conduct for Advertiser (s.
-Annex).
+6.1 vi shall be entitled to either wholly or partly reject and remove (either temporarily or permanently) Ad Media that contains illegal content or any other content that infringes vi’s Code of Conduct for Advertiser.

-5.3 Sections 3.1 and 3.2 shall also apply accordingly if the Ad Media advertise or provide a link to illegal content or any other content that infringes vi’s Advertising Code of Conduct for Advertiser (s.
-Annex).
+6.3 Sections 6.1 and 6.2 shall also apply accordingly if the Ad Media advertise or provide a link to illegal content or any other content that infringes vi’s Code of Conduct for Advertiser.

 7. Remuneration and Tracking Results

-7.1 The remuneration to be paid by the Advertiser for vi’s services shall ensue from the respective Individual Contract, in which the parties in particular have to agree upon the basis on which the remuneration is calculated, e.g.:
+7.1 The fees payable by the Advertiser for vi’s services shall be set out in the respective Insertion Order, in which the parties shall agree upon the basis on which the remuneration is calculated, e.g.:

 - 1000 Page Impressions or Ad Impressions (“Thousand Contact Price” or “TCP”),